Bloomberg Businessweek: 2009–present: Bloomberg Businessweek

-Businessweek suffered a decline in circulation during the late-2000s recession as advertising revenues fell one-third by the start of 2009 and the magazine's circulation fell to 936,000.
+Businessweek experienced a decline in circulation during the late-2000s recession as advertising revenues fell one-third by the start of 2009 and the magazine's circulation fell to 936,000.
 In July 2009, it was reported that McGraw-Hill was trying to sell Businessweek and had hired Evercore Partners to conduct the sale.
 Because of the magazine's liabilities, it was suggested that it might change hands for the nominal price of $1 to an investor who was willing to incur losses turning the magazine around.

 In late 2009, Bloomberg L.P. bought the magazine—reportedly for between $2 million to $5 million plus assumption of liabilities—and renamed it Bloomberg BusinessWeek.

 News reports published in 2019 suggest McGraw-Hill received the high end of the speculated price, at $5 million, along with the assumption of debt.

-In early 2010, the magazine title was restyled Bloomberg Businessweek (with a lowercase "w") as part of a redesign.
+In early 2010, the magazine title was restyled as Bloomberg Businessweek (with a lowercase "w") as part of a redesign.
 During the following years, the bold, eclectic, playful, and memetic face of Businessweek was cultivated largely by Businessweeks creative director Richard Turley, then Rob Vargas (from 2014), and Deputy Creative director Tracy Ma (from 2011 through 2016).
 During her time at Businessweek, Ma worked on over 200 issues.

 As of 2014, the magazine was losing $30 million per year, about half of the $60 million it was reported losing in 2009.
 Adler resigned as editor-in-chief and was replaced by Josh Tyrangiel, who had been deputy managing editor of Time magazine.
 In 2016, Bloomberg announced changes to Businessweek, which was losing between $20 and $30 million.
-Nearly 30 Bloomberg News journalists were let go across the U.S., Europe and Asia, and it was announced that a new version of Bloomberg Businessweek would launch the following year.
-In addition, editor in chief Ellen Pollock stepped down from her position, and Washington Bureau Chief Megan Murphy was named editor in chief.
+Nearly 30 Bloomberg News journalists were let go across the U.S., Europe, and Asia, and it was announced that a new version of Bloomberg Businessweek would launch the following year.
+In addition, editor-in-chief Ellen Pollock stepped down from her position, and Washington Bureau Chief Megan Murphy was named editor-in-chief.
 Megan Murphy served as editor from November 2016; until she stepped down from the role in January 2018, and Joel Weber was appointed by the editorial board in her place.

-Brad Stone was appointed editor of the magazine in January 2024, when the magazine switched to publishing bi-weekly.
+Brad Stone was appointed editor of the magazine in January 2024, when the magazine switched to publishing biweekly.
 In June of the same year, the magazine became a monthly.